catgirlykyla/Extra-Enchants-Reworked/README.md

 ## Features

 This Mod Adds Many Enchantments Like Lightning Strikes To Wither Effects On Swords.
-Even Levitation On Random Hits
+Even Levitation On Random Hits (OUTDATED)

 ## License